krishna426426/Module-1-Guestshell/README.md

 20210319-230210_shrun  base_config  cfg.py  current_config_name  diff  downloaded_script.py
 ```

 **NOTE**: You will see multiple files in guest share directory.
 Ignore if you don’t have any of those files.
-These files are from previous lab which we will delete now and create new
+These files are from previous lab which we will delete now and create new.

 ![](imgs/ls.png)